-My work assesses the perception, production and imitation of auditory and audiovisual speech in typical and atypical language development.
+My work assesses the perception and production of auditory and audiovisual speech in typical and atypical language development, including autism spectrum disorders.
 I use technologies such as EEG/ERP paired with eye-tracking to extend the understanding of the neurobiological, physiological, and cognitive processes that underpin speech, language and literacy development in young children.

-Turcios, J., Cook, B., Irwin, J. Rispoli, T. & Landi, N. (accepted).
+Turcios, J., Cook, B., Irwin, J. Rispoli, T. & Landi, N. (2017).
 A familiarization protocol facilitates participation of children with ASD in electrophysiological research.
-Journal of Visualized Experiments.
+Journal of Visualized Experiments, 55941.

-2014-2017 Principal Investigator, “Neurobiological Signatures of Perception and Imitation in Children with ASD”.
+2014-2021 Principal Investigator, “Neurobiological Signatures of Perception and Imitation in Children with ASD”.
 AREA Award, National Institutes of Health, Division of Deafness and Communication Disorders (NIDCD).
 Awarded to Southern Connecticut State University, subcontracts to Haskins Laboratories and the University of Connecticut.
-494,000 total award.
+2014-2017, renewed 2018-2021.

 2011-2014 Principal Investigator, “Neurobiological Correlates of Audiovisual Speech Perception in Children with ASD”.
 National Institutes of Health, Division of Deafness and Communication Disorders (NIDCD).
 Awarded to Haskins Laboratories.